OpenST/mosaic-chains/README.md

   ```bash
  ./mosaic setup-redeem-pool 12346 500 http://localhost:40500 0x0000000000000000000000000000000000000001 0x0000000000000000000000000000000000000001 0x0000000000000000000000000000000000000001
  ```

+Total gas consumption for setup redeem pool command is `2951611`.
+It deploys two contracts i.e organization and redeem pool which require `748146` and `2203465` gas respectively.

  Note: Setup redeem pool command expects deployer address to be unlocked and it must have funds to pay for gas.